Engage Burma With Caution

 The editorial piece highlighted some of the recent notorious imprisonments and the futility of engagement policy by neighboring countries such as Thailand and Singapore.
 The letter to the editor argued, however, that the United States has tried isolation and now is the time to give engagement a chance.

 It is neither sanctions nor engagement that has failed to bring a democratic change in Burma, but the conflicting approaches of the international community.
-Sanctions have been championed by the western nations, while the neighboring countries took a softer stance of engagement, which has given a leeway to the military junta.
+Sanctions have been championed by the Western nations, while Burma’s neighboring countries took a softer stance of engagement, which has given a leeway to the military junta.

-The editorial and the letter also disagreed on the question of Aung San Suu Kyi as the country’s “rightful ruler.”
-While the former argues on the ground that the 1991 Nobel laureate is a leader of a democratically elected party; the latter argues that it is “inaccurate” and emphasizing it will fail the dialogue.
+The editorial piece and letter to the editor also disagreed on the question of Aung San Suu Kyi as the country’s “rightful ruler.”
+While the former argues on the ground that the 1991 Nobel laureate is a leader of a democratically elected party; the latter argues that it is inaccurate and emphasizing it will fail the dialogue.

 At this point of time, there is no question of the popularity and acceptance of Aung San Suu Kyi as a prominent leader across the country.
-While her freedom from house arrest and participation in the country’s reconciliation process is very essential, emphasizing her as a “rightful leader” at this juncture could further harden the military leaders.
+While her freedom from house arrest and participation in the country’s reconciliation process is very essential, emphasizing her as a rightful leader at this juncture could anger the military leaders.

 Burma’s problem is ethno-political in nature, and needs remedy.